Resources available in Trans.eu API are secured, which means that each request must be authorized and include access_token in request header.

 Example of authorization flow

-Description of authorization flow with required and received data:
+Description of a sample authorization flow with required and received data:

 - Redirection to authorization server for user to post credentials directly to authentication form.